Train Simulator Classic: Downloadable content

 Various add-ons are available for Train Simulator, containing routes and rolling stock units for Quick Drive use, as well as scenarios for Standard, Career and Free Roam modes.

 Add-ons directly created by Dovetail Games can be found on Steam as DLC.
 The game is infamous for the sheer amount of DLC available on Steam, costing over $10,000 in its entirety.

-Third party add-ons

-Thanks to the freely available editing suite, Train Simulator has quite a large third-party creator community which has increased in influence and popularity in the past couple of years, with there being many third party add-on developers for Train Simulator, that produce both paid and free content.
-While third party content is mostly found on the authors' own websites or the various Train Simulator mod hubs, payware third party content an also be published on Steam as DLC, thanks to Dovetail Games' Partner Programme.
-Some of the more established third party payware creators are:

-UK content: Alan Thomson Simulation, Armstrong Powerhouse, Bossman Games, Caledonia works, Digital Traction, Just Trains, Steam Sounds Supreme, Victory Works, Major Wales Design.

-German/Austrian content: 3DZug, Aerosoft, Railworks Austria, RSSLO, The Forge, Train Sim Germany, virtualRailroads.

-American content: Digital Train Model, G-TraX, Reppo, Searchlight Simulations, Smokebox, Travel By Train.

-Rest of the world content: ChrisTrains (Netherlands), TrainworX (Switzerland), Rivet Games (Switzerland), Union Workshop (Japan/China).

-As said above, a lot of freeware content can be found on Train Sim mod hubs.
-These are the biggest: Alan Thomson Simulaton, DP Simulation, Railworks America, Rail-Sim.de, SimTogether, Train Sim Community Mod Hub, UKTrainSim and Vulcan Productions.

 Critical reception

 IGN gave RailWorks a seven out of ten, or "good", stating that the game "doesn't bring a lot of new stuff to the genre" and graphically "lacks the high-end flair of today's top-level titles".

-On 17 March 2011, it was announced that RailWorks 2 had won the award for Simulation of the Year 2010 by readers of Game Industry News (GiN).
+RailWorks 2 won the award for Simulation of the Year 2010 by readers of Game Industry News (GiN).